instance-id/SO-Persistent-Reference/README.md

-# SO-Persistent-Reference
+# Scene Object / ScriptableObject persistent references
-Scene Object / ScriptableObject persistent references
+This repo provides an example of taking scene objects in the hierarchy and creating a persistent reference within ScriptableObjects.
+The references will be maintained through Domain Reloads, Entering PlayMode, and closing Unity completely.

 ### TODO - Add documentation to README
 ---